ironhack-datalabs/datamad0819/module-1/pandas-project/your-code/README.md

 ## Introduction

 This proyect consist in import and cleaning a pandas DataFrame  and export it to a csv file.
-The steps are explained in the comments in pandasProyect.ipynb and functions.py is commented
+The steps are explained in the comments in pandasProyect.ipynb and functions.py is commented.

+## Project
+* pandasProyect.ipynb is a script of Jupyter Notebook that execute the operations
+* functions.py contains functions that are called
+* output folder contains clean.csv with the result

 ## Steps
 * Import the csv file and analyze ir